Skip to main content

 If we were to describe any of these grills as being “built like a tank,” it would be the 3 Embers 4-Burner Gas Grill.
 It arrived in the heaviest box I’ve ever seen, strapped into a palate that almost buckled under its weight.

-After building so many grills, we definitely appreciated only having to put the side tables onto this one—especially considering that it has two drawers and a cabinet door, all of which would have been pretty tricky to put on correctly at home.
+After building so many grills, we appreciated only having to put the side tables onto this one—especially considering that it has two drawers and a cabinet door, all of which would have been pretty tricky to put on correctly at home.

 The grill itself looks gorgeous, with a large glass viewing window, stainless steel for days, and fancy features like burner knobs that light up in iridescent blue when they’re ignited.
 It was also the only grill we tested that had stainless steel grates, which did get stained during the course of testing but made beautiful sear marks on our burgers.

 Performance-wise, the 3 Embers had the most consistent heating across all four burners, although it was notably hotter in the front area than the back.
-It worked really well at low temperatures, too, maintaining a perfect 375° F with all the burners turned to low.
-The only thing it couldn’t do?
-The grill grates didn’t have crossbars placed in the right spaces, so our tiny asparagus stalks fell right through.
+It worked really well at low temperatures too.
+It maintains a perfect 375° F with all the burners turned to low.

 Bottom line: If you’re looking for a massive grill that can cook over 24 burgers while looking like a professional staple on your deck, this is the one.
 Just don’t plan to move it too much (seriously, it’s so heavy!) and be ready to shell out some coin because this one doesn’t come cheap.